utkarshware/My_Portfolio_website/README.md

 - Scroll progress bar: a thin accent bar at the top that fills as you scroll.
 - Project cards: image with a subtle overlay on hover and tags in the content.
 - Social icons: simple SVGs rendered as images next to the hero content.
+- Hero portrait: loads from `profile.photo`; if omitted, a decorative orbit animation displays instead.

 ---